 So here are some of the other reasons why I totally get Korrasami.
 Actually, there's one, mainly, but I'll break it down a little.

 That one being this: Asami is literally perfect.
 I'm for reals serious about this.

 I have a really hard time being upset about a show that finally gave us some really amazing characters.

-Asami is everything that any female ever wished/needed to be.
+Asami is everything that any female ever wished for/needed to be.
 She is the ultimate "strong female character", by which we mean 'character who is strongly developed and deeply real, and happens to be female'.
-There aren't as many of those as you might wish.
+There aren't as many of those as you might think.

 When you very first meet her in season one, you see how pretty she is, and you're all like "GREAT.
 That's all we need.
 Another Megan-Fox-in-transformers movie.
 No, Megan, you don't count as a strong female character!
 Leave now, and never come back."

 Asami looked like the quintessential femme fatale, whose gorgeousness and sexy wiles are going to make trouble for the guys, show up all the girls, and convince women around the world that they're only worth something if they're as hot as she is."